top of page

 iconheader-desktop.jpg

-The Tóchar Phádraig is a ±3,500-year-old Irish walking pilgrimage from Rathcroghan (Cruachan Aí) to Croagh Patrick - the holiest mountain in Ireland.
-The 18km (112 mile) pilgrim's path can be traced back to a Bronze Age pilgrimage way (or older) that passes hundreds of sacred sites in County Roscommon, County Sligo, and County Mayo.
+The Tóchar Phádraig is a ±3,500-year-old Irish walking pilgrimage from Rathcroghan (Cruachan Aí) to Croagh Patrick (also known as the Reek or Cruachán Aigle)- the holiest mountain in Ireland.
+The 187-km (116-mile) pilgrim's path can be traced back to a Bronze Age pilgrimage way (or older, some oral sources have mentioned as old as 4,500 years) that passes hundreds of sacred sites in County Roscommon, County Sligo, and County Mayo.
 The Christian and pre-Christian Tóchar winds by cashels, holy wells, fairy hills, standing stones, ancient ruins, abbeys, loughs, forests, bogs, and gorgeous mystical sites, ending in newly proposed UNESCO geopark in the Connemara: Joyce Country & Western Lakes Geopark.

-According to legend, this pilgrim's path was walked by St. Patrick in the 5th century AD, though it had been utilized as a pilgrim's path and royal road in Connacht as far back as the Bronze Age.
-The Tóchar Phádraig is thus 500 years older than the Camino de Santiago, though fell into disuse post Cromwell era.
+According to legend, this pilgrim's path was walked by St. Patrick in the 5th century AD, though it had been utilized as a pre-Christian pilgrim's path and royal road in Connacht as far back as the Bronze Age.
+The Christian utilization of the Tóchar Phádraig is thus 500 years older than the Camino de Santiago, though fell into disuse post-Cromwell era.
 The incredible Celtic revival helped to restore the first section (1/2-day walk) of the pilgrimage beginning in 1903 with the combined efforts of Fr Michael McDonald, Fr.
 John Healy, and Fr Angelus - establishing a 7km pilgrimage that yearly attracts over 100,000 pilgrims and hikers.
 The pilgrim's path was further extended in the late 1980's by Fr Frank Fahey to a length of 35km and beginning at Ballintubber Abbey.
-The establishment of the Croagh Patrick Heritage Trail in 2009 added an additional 28km to the restoration of the tóchar, bringing the current trail start to the village of Balla, and providing an alternate route to the top of Croagh Patrick.
+The establishment of the Croagh Patrick Heritage Trail in 2009 added an additional 28km to the restoration of the tóchar, bringing the current trail start to the village of Balla (and now to Knock), and providing an alternate route to the top of Croagh Patrick.

 The proposed additional 110 km restoration of the entire tóchar from Rathcroghan is planned for 8 stages (8 walking days), which will be familiar for pilgrims who have walked the Camino.
 The 8 stages are: